 4. Heaven’s Gate

-A true doomsday cult, Heaven’s Gate followers believed in UFO’s and that the Earth (and everyone on it) was about to be “wiped clean” and “recycled”.
+A true doomsday cult, Heaven’s Gate followers believed in UFOs and that the Earth (and everyone on it) was about to be “wiped clean” and “recycled”.
 The only chance of escape, preached leaders Marshall Applewhite and Bonnie Nettles, was to get off the planet – immediately.
 Such teachings were the harbingers of mass suicides, and the followers were prepared with instructional videos and teachings, to leave their “flesh bodies” behind, and ascend to a new level of being.
 When the Hale-Bopp comet appeared in 1997, Applewhite had the sign he needed.
 Convinced that a spaceship was waiting just beyond the comet, to rescue his followers, he ordered the suicides of 38 followers, who believed it all.
 The 38 followers, and Applewhite, were all found dead in a beautiful house in San Diego in 1997.

-3. The Solar Temple
+3. The Order of the Solar Temple

-Another cult with a charismatic leader, Luc Joret, the Solar Temple also preached the message of Apocalypse, claiming that it would come through natural disasters.
+Another cult with a charismatic leader, Luc Joret, the Order of the Solar Temple also preached the message of Apocalypse, claiming that it would come through natural disasters.
 Only Solar Temple converts would escape the fate of mankind: since they were the faithful, they would be spared.
 The Solar Temple devotees believed that suicide was actually salvation, and that they would be really be going on a journey to a star called Sirius.
 These beliefs were so strong that, in 1994, 53 members of the cult were found dead of suicide in a compound near Geneva, Switzerland.
-Joret, having earned more than 93 million dollars instilling this doctrine in his followers, was one of the dead in Switzerland, apparently also on a “death voyage” to a distant star: Joret started out as Gestapo officer during World War II.
+Joret, having earned more than 93 million dollars instilling this doctrine in his followers, was one of the dead in Switzerland, apparently also on a “death voyage” to a distant star.
+Joret started out as Gestapo officer during World War II.

 2. Branch Davidians